Tel Aviv: 2000s and 2010s

 One of the deadliest attacks occurred on 1 June 2001, during the Second Intifada, when a suicide bomber exploded at the entrance to the Dolphinarium discothèque, killing 21, mostly teenagers, and injuring 132.
 Another Hamas suicide bomber killed six civilians and injured 70 in the Allenby Street bus bombing.
 Twenty-three civilians were killed and over 100 injured in the Tel Aviv central bus station massacre.
 Al-Aqsa Martyrs Brigades claimed responsibility for the attack.
 In the Mike's Place suicide bombing, an attack on a bar by a British Muslim suicide bomber resulted in the deaths of three civilians and wounded over 50.
 Hamas and Al Aqsa Martyrs Brigades claimed joint responsibility.
 An Islamic Jihad bomber killed five and wounded over 50 on 25 February 2005 Stage Club bombing.
 The most recent suicide attack in the city occurred on 17 April 2006, when 11 people were killed and at least 70 wounded in a suicide bombing near the old central bus station.
+Another attack took place on 29 August 2011 in which a Palestinian attacker stole an Israeli taxi cab and rammed it into a police checkpoint guarding the popular Haoman 17 nightclub in Tel Aviv which was filled with 2,000 Israeli teenagers.
+After crashing, the assailant went on a stabbing spree, injuring eight people.
+Due to an Israel Border Police roadblock at the entrance and immediate response of the Border Police team during the subsequent stabbings, a much larger and fatal mass-casualty incident was avoided.